matthewdamiano66/SDD-490-PY-Matthew-Damiano/README.md

 Please have sqlite3 installed on your machine for proper usage, my project builds an incorrect data base, I really struggled to format and fit data along with writting the automated tests.

 Sprint 3: Again, please have all of the items stored with in requiremets.txt installed(requests,sqlite3,secrets).
 Using Dr.Santores tests and an adaptation of his work I have fixed the initial db issues and created new tables for this project to store popular shows, and the popular movies.

+Sprint 4:
+You will need PyQt6 as PyQt5 refused to work on any of my computers, In this sprint I struggled muightly and lost track of time to be completely truthful in the next project, I will start earlier as I learned here, I never spent nearly enough time on this project.